kkieffer/jZELD/README.md

 1. Send an image of the ZCanvas to the printer  (Ctrl-P)
 2. Save the ZCanvas to an XML file (Ctrl-S)
 3. Create a freeform drawing (Ctrl-F)
-4. Create a straight-line drawing (Ctrl-D)
+4. Create a straight-line drawing (Ctrl-D) and close, or (Ctrl-L) not to close
 5. Create a orthogonal-line drawing (Ctrl-O)
-6. Copy the selected element as an image to the clipboard (Ctrl-E)
+6. Copy the selected element as an image to a png file (Ctrl-E)
+7. Export to an svg file (Ctrl-G)

 When starting the demo, if a previous instance was saved with Ctrl-S, it can be loaded.
 If the user chooses not to load, a default ZCanvas is loaded with a collection of demo ZElements.
 The default Demo is shown below.